 TMSKR makes prosthesis control more intuitive because the transferred brachial nerves carry control signals intended for the missing limb: attempts to move the missing limb generate EMG signals that can be used to control corresponding movements in a prosthesis.

 TMSKR surgery requires an understanding of the anatomy and functions controlled by the four major infraclavicular branches of the brachial plexus.

 The four nerves involved in TMSKR surgery are the:

 - Ulnar nerve

-For more details about the surgical techniques of TMR, please view our training guide video for clinicians.
+For more details about the surgical techniques of TMSKR, please view our training guide video for clinicians.

 Targeted Muscle Reinnervation as a Strategy for Neuroma Prevention